lgibson7/lgibson7/README.md

-### Hey there.
-I'm Lydia!
+### Hey there!
+I'm Lydia. 👋🏾

-- I am a first-year MS statistics student at Cal State East Bay in Hayward, CA. I expect to graduate May 2023. 👩🏾‍🎓
+- I am a MS Statistics student at California State University East Bay, graduating in May 2023. 👩🏾‍🎓
 - I’m currently studying linear & logistic regression, design & analysis of experiments, and statistical learning. 📊
 - Fun fact: I am learning to dance Bachata and relearning Spanish for my 2022 new year's resolutions. 💃🏾
 - Pronouns: she/her 🚺